All blogs / 8+ Reinforcement Learning Project Ideas

 OpenAI Gym has become the de facto standard for reinforcement learning frameworks among researchers and practitioners.
-Solving toy problems from the gym library will help familiarize you with this popular framework.
+Solving toy problems from the gym library will help familiarize you with this popular framework and simple Q-learning algorithms.
 Good starting points include Cartpole, Lunar Lander and Taxi.

 If you're interested in a step-by-step walkthrough, check out our introductory Q-learning tutorial with Taxi.

 Environment observations are available in the form of screen input or RAM (direct observation of the Atari 2600's 1024 bits of memory).
 Solving Atari environments will require the use of more complex RL algorithms and deep learning libraries such as TensorFlow or PyTorch.